Davidoff7776/shop/README.md

 # Shopping List

-This is a Shoppingiaa Sde in python3 and sent by email
+This is a shopping list program made in python3 and sent by E-Mail.

-SHOPPING LIST

 Requirements: